 20. Store leftovers in airtight glass containers

 Airtight lids keep air out.
-And with glass, you don’t have to worry about any chemicals leaching into your food.
+And with glass, you don’t have to worry about chemicals from plastic leaching into your food.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.